 In essence, this is causing your portfolio to automatically follow Warren Buffet's time-tested advice to "buy low and sell high."
 When a stock goes down in value, you'll automatically buy more of it to bring your portfolio back up to the target levels.

-If automatic rebalancing isn’t your preferred choice, there is also one-click rebalancing capabilities to make sure your investments stay on track.
+If automatic rebalancing isn’t your preferred choice, there are also one-click rebalancing capabilities to make sure your investments stay on track.
 Keep in mind, using the one-click rebalancing could lead to a taxable event within your portfolio.

 Dividends can also be automatically reinvested, and when this occurs your portfolio will be automatically rebalanced as well.